-- SET SERIALST MIME DIGEST - This command allows you to receive daily digests of all messages posted to the list in MIME format (email system must be able to handle MIME format).
+- SET SERIALST MIME DIGEST - This command allows you to receive weekly digests of all messages posted to the list in MIME format (email system must be able to handle MIME format).
 Try this setting if there is lots of code in your regular digest.

-- SET SERIALST HTML DIGEST - This command allows you to receive daily digests in HTML format.
+- SET SERIALST HTML DIGEST - This command allows you to receive weekly digests in HTML format.
 Clicking on a subject in the table of contents takes you down to the relevant message or messages in the index.
 Clicking on any of the messages will then take you to the message in question.
 Try this setting if there is lots of code in your regular digest.